npgrosser/autowired/README.md

 In the above example, the complete control of creating the actual component instances is delegated to the library.
 However, you can also instantiate components by hand, using a `cached_property` method on the context class.

-The `cached_property` decorator is first-class citizen in _autowired_.
+The `cached_property` decorator is a first-class citizen in _autowired_.
-They will be registered in the context's dependency container, just like fields defined with `autowired()`.
+The decorated methods will be registered in the context's dependency container, just like fields defined with `autowired()`.
-You would use them if you need more control over the instantiation of a component.
+You can make use of this if you need more control over the instantiation of a component.

 In the following example, we use a `cached_property` to explicitly instantiate the `UserService` as a `CustomUserService`.